MouseLand/facemap/README.md

 For any issues or questions about Facemap, please [open an issue](https://github.com/MouseLand/facemap/issues).

-# III.
+# II.
 Neural activity prediction

 Facemap includes a deep neural network encoder for predicting neural activity or principal components of neural activity from mouse orofacial pose estimates extracted using the tracker.
 The process for neural activity prediction is as follows:
  1. Load video.
 (Optional) Use the file menu to set output folder.